Non-Asymptotic Performance of Social Machine Learning Under Limited Data: Non-asymptotic performance for statistical classification tasks

 \section{Non-asymptotic performance for statistical classification tasks}

-In this section, we analyze the probability of error for the statistical classification task with a \emph{finite number} of observations.
+In this section, we analyze the probability of error for the classification task assuming a \emph{finite number} of observations.
 In this setting, the agents try to identify the true label $\gammab_0$ given a finite sequence of streaming feature vectors:

 where $S$ is the size of the stream of unlabeled samples in the prediction phase.
-It is notable that when $S$ tends to infinity, we will recover the classical social learning problem \cite{bordignon2021learning}, whose probability of error can be upper bounded by $1-P_c$ as shown by \eqref{eq: P_e upper bound by 1-P_c}.
+It is notable that when $S$ tends to infinity, we will recover the classical social learning task \cite{bordignon2023learning}, whose probability of error can be upper bounded by $1-P_c$ as shown in \eqref{eq: P_e upper bound by 1-P_c}.
 Since $S$ is finite, a non-asymptotic performance analysis for the distributed learning rule \eqref{eq: sl learning rule} is needed.
 To this end, we characterize the \emph{instantaneous} probability of error for each agent $k$.
 Let $\gammab_{k,i}$ denote agent $k$'s decision at time $i$.
 It is obvious that $\gammab_{k,i}$ depends on the observations received by the network up to time $i$.
-Without loss of generality, we assume a uniform initial belief condition for the distributed learning rule \eqref{eq: sl learning rule}, i.e., $\lambdab_{k,0}=0,\forall k\in\mathcal{K}$.
+Without loss of generality, we assume a uniform initial belief for the distributed learning rule \eqref{eq: sl learning rule} so that $\lambdab_{k,0}=0,\forall k\in\mathcal{K}$.